Dheena: Release and reception

 The film released on 14 January 2001, during Pongal.
 It received a positive review from The Hindu, with the critic stating that the "acts of the hero does appeal or impress the audience because his bloody adventures in the film are justifiable" labelling the film as a mass masala entertainer.
 Rediff.com suggested that "overall, the film is briskly paced, and holds your interest throughout.
-What prompts the 'Can do better' report are the little, but eminently avoidable, niggles." but praised the performances of Ajith Kumar and Suresh Gopi.
+What prompts the 'Can do better' report are the little, but eminently avoidable, niggles." but praised the performances of Suresh Gopi and Ajith Kumar.
 Visual Dasan of Kalki gave the film a verdict of "average".

 Legacy

-The film's success indirectly marked the beginning of a new image of Ajith Kumar, that of an action hero that would appeal to the masses.
+The film's success marked the beginning of a new image of Ajith Kumar, that of an action hero that would appeal to the masses.
 Furthermore, Ajith Kumar's nickname in the film, Thala (Leader) became a new identity for the actor amongst his fans.
 The film also established Murugadoss who went on to become one of the successful directors whereas Yuvan Shankar's songs were equally successful which are considered to have played a major role for the film's great success.

 Remakes

-The film was remade in Bengali as Deva (2002) and in Kannada as Dhumm (2002).
+The film was remade in Kannada as Dhumm (2002) and in Bengali as Deva (2002).